antonioned/mongodb-step-by-step/README.md

 # mongodb-step-by-step
-Full, step-by-step MongoDB 4.4.1 installation guide
+Full, step-by-step MongoDB 4.4.1 installation guide. :leaves: :leaves:

 ## Introduction

-This guide shows how to set up a MongoDB 4.4.1 replica set from scratch.
-It guides through the process of launching a completely fresh Ubuntu 18.04 in AWS, finishing with a full replica set with user and replica set authentication configured.
-Optionally, you can also dump and restore data from your old mongo in the process.
+This guide shows how to set up MongoDB 4.4.1 from scratch.
+It is divided into 4 different guides, all adding to the initial installation guide and setup.

+All of the steps are configurable, the installation part is the only mandatory one :smile:
+You can always choose to do a mongodb standalone with or w/o user authentication.
+A replica set with or w/o keyfile authentication, dump and restore or just create fresh and clean mongo server. :herb:

 ## Prerequisites